cs2-datalab/cs2_datalab_blog/content/authors/admin/_index.md

 - Principal Investigator
 ---

 PhD by the Complutense University of Madrid.
 Currently I am working as Ramón y Cajal Research Fellow in the Department of Biomedicine, Biotechnology and Public Health at the University of Cadiz.
 I have experience teaching courses related with statistics, quantitative methods, multivariate analysis, data analysis and sociology.
-My main research interests are related with quantitative research methods, social/health systems, social determinants of health, and sociology.
+My main research interests are related with quantitative research methods, social/health systems, social determinants of health, applied health research and social sciences.
 Research interest:

 + Computational Social Science
 + Social/Health Data Science